n0-ware/book-of-n0ware/knowledge-base/concepts/encoding_decoding.md

 #### Base64
 On the CLI run, pipe information into `base64` to encode and add `-d` to decode.
 ### CyberChef
-The online tool used to "bake" recipes from or to an encoding format.
+This online (or local) tool is used to "bake" recipes from or to an encoding format.
 [CyberChef](https://gchq.github.io/CyberChef/)